Organic Mechanic

 news:

-3/04: Patrick is hard at work on a whole new set of songs, with a partially new band.
-Talbott is still with him as drummer and co-producer, but there is a new guitar/bass combo in the line up.
+2/09: Patrick and his OM co-hort Talbott have an excellent new band name (which is under wraps) and plan on re-launching things soon with fresh material and never released stuff from the last few years of woodshedding.
 Patrick has described the music as "heavier than before, yet still striving for a hardcore melodic essence".
-Well, he didnt really say that, but thats probably the easiest way to sum up his various cryptic comments about the new O.M. music.
-(Which might not be called O.M. anymore...)
+Well, he didnt really say that, but thats probably the easiest way to sum up his various cryptic comments about the new music.

 Organic Mechanic, 2001.